PALSavesKids Community Program

 - Stay off the phone!
-Keep your focus on driving to the caregiver.
+Keep your focus on driving and your loved one.

-- If you don’t arrive to the caregiver by a certain time, have them call you to find out where you are.
+- If you use a caregiver, and don’t arrive at the caregiver’s residence or business by a certain time, have them call you to find out where you are.

 - If someone other than yourself is bringing the child to your caregiver, call them at a designated time to ensure delivery.